Hochschild cohomology of torus-equivariant D-modules: D-modules on stacks

 We fix an algebraically closed base field $k$ of characteristic $0$.
-All stacks will be assumed to be algebraic QCA stacks over $k$.
-As we will summarize below, the QCA condition ensures that the category of D-modules on stacks is well-behaved.
-Thus by definition for any stack $\stack X$ we have: \begin{itemize} \item The diagonal morphism $\Delta \colon \stack X \to \stack X \times \stack X$ is schematic. \item There exists a scheme $Z$ with a smooth and surjective map $Z \to \stack X$. \item $\stack X$ is quasi-compact. \item The automorphism groups of the geometric points of $\stack X$ are affine. \item The loop space (or inertia stack) $\ls \stack X = \stack X \times _{\stack X \times \stack X} \stack X$ is of finite presentation over $\stack X$. \end{itemize} The first two conditions ensure that the stack is algebraic, the other three that it is quasi-compact with affine automorphism group (QCA).
+All stacks will be assumed to be algebraic over $k$ and quasi-compact with affine automorphism groups (QCA).
+Thus by definition for any stack $\stack X$ we have: \begin{itemize} \item The diagonal morphism $\Delta \colon \stack X \to \stack X \times \stack X$ is schematic. \item There exists a scheme $Z$ with a smooth and surjective map $Z \to \stack X$. \item $\stack X$ is quasi-compact. \item The automorphism groups of the geometric points of $\stack X$ are affine. \item The loop space (or inertia stack) $\ls \stack X = \stack X \times _{\stack X \times \stack X} \stack X$ is of finite presentation over $\stack X$. \end{itemize} The QCA condition guarantees a reasonable theory of D-modules on $\stack X$.
 For details on QCA stacks we refer to~\cite{DrinfeldGaitsgory:2013:FinitenessQuestions}.
 Every quotient of a scheme of finite type over $k$ by an affine algebraic group is a QCA stack, and we will be mainly interested in these.

 In order to correctly define categories of D-modules on stacks it is necessary to work with dg-categories.
 We refer to \cite{Keller:2006:OnDGCategories} for an introduction to dg categories.
-It is often convenient to regard (pretriangulated) dg categories as $k$-linear stable $(\infty ,1)$-categories \cite{Lurie:2009:HigherToposTheory,Lurie:2014-draft:HigherAlgebra}, which can be done via the nerve construction \cite{Cohn:arXiv:DGCategoriesAreStableInfinityCategories,Faonte:arXiv:SimplicialNerveOfAnAinfinityCategory}.
-We will switch between those two languages without explicitly mentioning the intervening constructions and apply results from \cite{Lurie:2014-draft:HigherAlgebra} to dg categories.
+It is often convenient to regard pretriangulated dg categories as $k$-linear stable $(\infty ,1)$-categories \cite{Lurie:2009:HigherToposTheory,Lurie:2017-draft:HigherAlgebra}, which can be done via the nerve construction.
+We will switch between those two languages without explicitly mentioning the intervening constructions and apply results from \cite{Lurie:2017-draft:HigherAlgebra} to dg categories.
 Fortunately, a superficial knowledge of dg/$\infty $-categories should be sufficient for reading this article.